Due to the COVID-19 pandemic:

 Completion of Freshman Composition (WR 1) equivalent course: Students who have completed Freshman Composition (WR 1) at an accredited US university with a grade of "C" or better may have the English proficiency waived.
 Official transcripts verifying completion are required.

 IVC's ESL Assessment Test: Students who place into ESL 370 or higher on the ESL Assessment Test have met our English proficiency requirement.
-NOTE: Students cannot meet this requirement by taking the native English test; this requirement can only be met by taking the ESL Assessment test.

 5. Evidence of High School Completion: All applicants must provide proof of graduation from high school (or equivalent) in the form of official records/transcripts with certified English translation (if necessary).
 Students should submit transcripts from all years of study at the high school level.
 Students may also submit the GED (https://ged.com/), HISET (http://hiset.ets.org/) or TASC (http://www.tasctest.com/) to fulfill this requirement.